Biostate/filament-menu-builder/README.md

 - [ ] add tailwind blade component
 - [ ] add "Do you want to discard the changes?" if you have unsaved changes
 - [ ] add more actions like: move up, move down, move one level up, move one level down, etc.
+- [ ] add duplicate with children action

 ## Testing